 High-Yield Savings vs. Money Market Funds & Accounts

 A money market account or money market fund is another possibility for saving.
 Rather than simply earning interest from your bank, money market funds and accounts invest in highly-liquid, low-risk instruments such as CDs and U.S. Treasuries.

 - Money market accounts generally come with slightly higher returns than high-yield savings accounts, and, like most savings accounts, are insured by the FDIC for up to $250,000.

 - Money market funds are slightly riskier, with a potential for higher returns — and are not backed by the FDIC.

+Though money market funds have historically generated higher returns (more risk = more reward), Solomon says that’s not been the case of late.
 “Ironically, right now you can actually get better yields on savings and money market accounts than you can with money market funds,” says Solomon.